timzhou99/freetix-app/README.md

 * (5 points) Integrate user authentication
     * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
-* (4 points) Perform client side form validation using a JavaScript library
+* (3 points) Perform client side form validation using a JavaScript library
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
-* (5 points) vue.js
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+    * There are various elements in a form that are required when creating an event.
+Will use client side form validation to handle it.
+* (1 point) Implement qrcode module for server side functions
+    * will generate a QR code image for every ticket created (associated with the ticket ID)
+* (1 point) Implement Google Maps API
+    * can embed a Google Maps UI on the event details page and ticket page

 10 points total out of 8 required points